Hamed Abu Daabas: Islamic Movement

 Daabas joined the Islamic Movement in 1982.
 In 1990 he became the head of the movement in Rahat and in that same year he became chief executive officer of the movement.
 In 1998 he took a break to study and in 2000 he returned and became the head of the movement in the Negev.

 In 2010 Daabas was elected to be the head of the southern branch of the Islamic Movement, winning 192 votes against Ibrahim Sarsur, who was the head for 12 years and received 142 votes.
 He is the first head that is not from Kfar Qasim.

 Upon his election Daabas began leading a reconciliation process with the northern branch of the Islamic movement, which split from the movement in 1996 as response to its decision to participate in the Israeli elections.
 In 2012 Daabas began officially talking about a reunion between both branches by the end of the year, and has stated that the reunion is more important to him, than participating in the Israeli elections.
 The announcement of the early elections in October 2012 stopped the reconciliation process, and the southern branch participated in the elections, through Ibrahim Sarsur, from the United Arab List party.

 Views

-Family and Abortions
+Family and abortions

-Daabas support abortions up to 120 days to the pregnancy, if medical checks found that the fetus has severe malformation, and in a later stage of the pregnancy, it is allowed if the mother's life is in danger.
+Daabas supports abortions up to 120 days to the pregnancy, if medical checks found that the fetus has severe malformation, and in a later stage of the pregnancy, it is allowed if the mother's life is in danger.
 Daabas supports family planning.
 He thinks that bringing children to the world should not be halted, but he thinks longer breaks between births should be taken, concerning health and livelihood.
 In his view, marriages within the family are allowed but not advised.
 He advocates marriage between different families because it brings different families together and helps young people to find a better match for themselves, and as for inner-family couples, he advises to do genetic testing before marriage.
 He asserts that "the religion is interested in a healthy society".
 In 2018 Abu Daabas declared in a radio show that "Polygamy is greed".